algorand-devrel/demo-abi/README.md

 ./sandbox up dev
 ```

-First make sure you have the latest [PyTEAL](https://github.com/algorand/pyteal) package installed
+First make sure you have the correct version of [PyTEAL](https://github.com/algorand/pyteal) package installed.

+This currently requires the `feature/abi` branch, you can run `pip install requirements.txt` to pull it down

 Next, clone this repository and cd to the root directory.